 All NCO,or Warrant Officer flying instructors and NCO or Master Aircrew who satisfy the terms of sub paras 1 to 4 above

 Subscriptions: The subscription for Life Membership shall be by one payment of £10.
-Honorary Members shall not pay any subscription.
+Honorary Members do not pay any subscription.

 Patron, President and Vice President: